-As outlined in Table 3.13, approximately 27.8% of granted units during that period were for single rural dwellings.
-This equates to an average of 54.7% per year, owing to the large fluctuations were evident throughout the years as illustrated in Figure 3.4.
+As outlined in Table 3.0.1 Table 3.23, approximately 27.8% of granted units during that period were for single rural dwellings.
+This equates to an average of 54.7% per year, owing to the large fluctuations were evident throughout the years as illustrated in Figure 3.4 Therefore, the trajectory for future applications should be moderated with this in mind.
 It should be noted that whilst these are granted planning applications (by unit), this does not equate to a housing unit which has been built.

 These fluctuations may be associated with the wider economic context, associated demands for particular dwelling type or locational preferences within the housing market as well as variables such as land availability, resource availability and/or demands in any given year.
 Generally, it is recognised that a single rural dwelling is sized according to what the applicants can afford to build along with their actual requirements.
-Analysis has determined that the average floor size for single rural dwellings for this period is 268.47 m, as set out in Table 3.145.
+Analysis has determined that the average floor size for single rural dwellings for this period is 268.47 m2, as set out in Table 3.0.2Table 3.25.

-Figure 3.4 Analysis of Historic Granted Planning Applications (in Units) for Single Rural Dwellings in County Mayo (Source: CSO)
+Figure 3.4 Analysis of Historic Granted Planning Applications (in Units) for Single Rural Dwellings in County Mayo (Source: CSO23, Modified)